bjackman/limmat-kernel/README.md

     libncurses-dev libelf-dev libssl-dev dwarves bison qemu-system-x86 \
     grtev3-runtimes gbuild ccache

-# TODO: This config MUST be cloned at this exact path!
-This needs to be fixed.
 export LIMMAT_CONFIG=$HOME/src/limmat-kernel/limmat.toml

 # Download the rootfs used for QEMU testing.
 (If you have mkosi installed, you